-- (4) A person appointed under this Act to sit in the Court of Appeal instead of a Chief Justice shall rank after the last-appointed acting Chief Justice. - 3.
-(1) The Court of Appeal shall have jurisdiction and power to hear Jurisdictions and determine appeals (including reserved questions of law) from any of of Court of the courts of the colonies to which this Act for the time being applies, Appeal. subject, however, to the provisions of this Act, and to any provision which may be made by the Legislature of any of those colonies as to appeals from that colony, and to rules of court made under this Act.

-2) The process of the Court of Appeal shall run throughout the colonies to which this Act applies, and any judgment, decree, or order of the Court of Appeal shall have full force and effect in every such colony, and shall be executed and enforced in like manner as if it were an original judgment, decree, or order of the court from which the appeal is brought, and, for all purposes of and incidental to the hearing and determination of any appeal within its jurisdiction, the Court of Appeal shall have all the power, authority, and jurisdiction vested in the court from which the

-(3) In the hearing of an appeal from any colony, the law to be applied shall be the law in operation in that colony.
+- 3. (1) The Court of Appeal shall have jurisdiction and power to hear and determine appeals (including reserved questions of law) from any of the courts of the colonies to which this Act for the time being applies, subject, however, to the provisions of this Act, and to any provision which may be made by the Legislature of any of those colonies as to appeals from that colony, and to rules of court made under this Act. - (2) The process of the Court of Appeal shall run throughout the colonies to which this Act applies, and any judgment, decree, or order of the Court of Appeal shall have full force and effect in every such colony, and shall be executed and enforced in like manner as if it were an original judgment, decree, or order of the court from which the appeal is brought, and, for all purposes of and incidental to the hearing and determination of any appeal within its jurisdiction, the Court of Appeal shall have all the power, authority, and jurisdiction vested in the court from which the appeal is brought. - (3) In the hearing of an appeal from any colony, the law to be applied shall be the law in operation in that colony.